EMBRYOPSIDA Pirani & Prado

 Synonymy: Kadsuraceae Radogizky

-Z. Liu et al. (2006) discuss character evolution in Schizandra.
+Z. Liu et al. (2006) discuss character evolution in Schisandra.

 Pollination Biology & Seed Dispersal.
 Illicium, Schisandra glabra (Schisandra s. str.) and Kadsura longipedunculata all have thermogenic flowers (Seymour 2001; Liu et al. 2006; Yuan et al. 2008; Luo et al. 2010).
 It has been suggested that pollen may be a floral reward for the pollinator, the pollinator may also oviposit, and/or deceit pollination may be involved (see also Gottsberger 2016a); reports of nectar/nectaries need to be substantiated (Erbar 2014).
 Details of pollination, with small diptera the commonest pollinators, have recently been clarified (see especially Luo et al. 2010, 2017b, 2018).
 Luo et al. found that pollination in the whole family was predominantly by nocturnal resin-feeding gall midges, beetle pollination being quite uncommon and a derived condition.
 In Kadsura midges laid eggs in the flowers, usually in the androecium or gynoecium, but in K. coccinea, sister to the rest of the genus, eggs are laid on inner members of the perianth.
 Luo et al. (2017b) described how the midge larvae ate resinous substances produced by the plant (the sesquiterpene caryophyllene was a major component) when its tissues were damaged by the midge when it was laying eggs - the larvae ate such floral exudates, but not pollen or ovules.
 Only female midges visited the flowers, and each species of Kadsura, for example, was visited by a different species of midge.
 In this midge-Schisandraceae system, larval development can be quite a protracted affair (Luo et al. 2010, 2017b).

-Luo et al. (2018) suggested that plant-pollinator relationships here were an example of Jansenian co-evolution: "interacting guilds of plants and arthropods coevolve" (ibid.: p.
+Luo et al. (2018) suggested that plant-pollinator relationships in Kadsura, for example, were an example of Jansenian co-evolution: "interacting guilds of plants and arthropods coevolve" (ibid.: p.
 7), although without strictly coinciding divergence times being expected.
-Dates are indeed interesting here.
-Ignoring error bars, divergence in Schisandraceae, in all three genera of which the midge Resseliella is the major pollinator, began ca 135.8 m.y.a., the midge itself still being a mere idea in the mind of god - divergence in the midges studied began only ca 11.2 m.y.a. (the species in the first-diverging midge clade does not lay its eggs in the flower, but the species of Kadsura it pollinates cannot be thought of as being "primitive" - Luo et al. 2018).
-Similarly, Luo et al. (2017b) suggest a crown age for Kadsura of about 40 m.y., and for its pollinating Resseliella of ca 11.2 m.y., the ranges not even overlapping.
-Although hardly co-evolution, Luo et al. (2018) suggest that extinct midges might have been pollinators here - perhaps a not unreasonable suggestion, but hardly satisfying, since they must have been involved for 110 m.y. or so.
-Luo et al. (2018) also mention the small size of Schisandraceae flowers, interesting, given the small size of many early angiosperm fossil flowers...
+Dates are indeed interesting.
+Ignoring error bars, divergence in Schisandraceae, in all three genera of which the midge Resseliella is currently the major pollinator, began ca 135.8 Ma, however, the midge itself was still a mere idea in the mind of god since divergence in these midges began only ca 11.2 Ma (the species in the first-diverging midge clade does not lay its eggs in the flower, but the species of Kadsura it pollinates cannot be thought of as being "primitive" - Luo et al. 2018).
+Luo et al. (2017b) suggest a crown age for Kadsura in particular of about 40 Ma, and for its pollinating Resseliella of ca 11.2 Ma, the ranges not even overlapping.
+Although hardly co-evolution, Luo et al. (2018) suggest that extinct midges might have been pollinators here - perhaps a not unreasonable suggestion, but hardly satisfying, since they must have been involved for 110 Ma or so.
+Luo et al. (2018) also mention the small size of Schisandraceae flowers, which is interesting, given the small size of many early angiosperm fossil flowers...

 For the growth of the pollen tube through mucilage on the surface of the epidermis rather than between cells, i.e. the presence of an extragynoecial compitum, and the nature of the stigma surface, see E. G. Williams et al. (1993), Lyew et al. (2007), Du and Wang (2012), and Luo et al. (2017b) and references; for an infrastylar extragynoecial compitum in Illicium, see X.-F. Wang et al. (2011).